Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Conclusions

-Conclusions need to be drawn considering also the results from our parallel analysis of selected events in the third observing run O3.
-The present paper is complementary to two other publications \cite{Colleoni:2020tgc,GW190521} dedicated to in-depth analyses of two events detected in the first half of O3 \cite{Abbott:2020niy,LIGOScientific:2020stg,Abbott:2020tfl}: GW190412 \cite{Colleoni:2020tgc} and GW190521 \cite{GW190521}.
-We have updated our results for GW190412 to include the precessing time domain model \phTPHM in \cite{Estelles:TPHM}, and here we briefly summarize the results of those studies in the context of the GWTC-1 results.
-GW190412 came from a binary with a total mass of approximately 45 solar masses at a mass ratio $m_1/m_2 \approx 3$, and was the first event where subdominant spherical harmonic modes could be clearly identified.
-Our re-analysis shows excellent agreement between the latest generations of non-precessing waveform models, where subdominant harmonics are calibrated to numerical relativity simulations, and broad consistency between different precessing models with subdominant harmonics.
+GW190412 was the first event where subdominant spherical harmonic modes could be clearly identified.} Our re-analysis shows excellent agreement between the latest generations of non-precessing waveform models, where subdominant harmonics are calibrated to NR simulations, and broad consistency between different precessing models with subdominant harmonics.
 In particular we find good agreement between our \phXF and \phT families.
 GW190521 is the shortest signal detected so far (only approximately 0.1 seconds long), and much more challenging: due to the lack of information in such a short signal, waveforms that correspond to very different sources fit the signal well, and the posterior distribution is multi-modal.
-We can however show good consistency between different sampling codes (LALInference \cite{Veitch:2014wba} and Bilby \cite{Ashton:2018jfp,Smith:2019ucc}) and choices of mass priors.
-We also confirm our expectation that for events where only the merger and ringdown are observable, our description of precession in the time domain (\phTPHM within the \phT family) improves significantly over our frequency-domain model (\phXPHM).
+We can however show good consistency between different sampling codes -- LALInference \citep{Veitch:2014wba} and Bilby \citep{Ashton:2018jfp,Smith:2019ucc} -- and different choices of mass priors.
+We also confirm our expectation that for events where only the merger and ringdown are observable, our description of precession in the time domain (\phTPHM) improves significantly over our frequency-domain model (\phXPHM).